Pregnancy: Pregnancy classes and birth plan

 In 1991 the WHO launched the Baby-Friendly Hospital Initiative, a global program that recognizes birthing centers and hospitals that offer optimal levels of care for giving birth.
 Facilities that have been certified as "Baby Friendly" accept visits from expecting parents to familiarize them with the facility and the staff.

 Complications

 Each year, ill health as a result of pregnancy is experienced (sometimes permanently) by more than 20 million women around the world.
 In 2016, complications of pregnancy resulted in 230,600 deaths down from 377,000 deaths in 1990.
-Common causes include bleeding (72,000), infections (20,000), hypertensive diseases of pregnancy (32,000), obstructed labor (10,000), and pregnancy with abortive outcome (20,000), which includes miscarriage, abortion, and ectopic pregnancy.
+Common causes include bleeding (72,000), infections (20,000), hypertensive diseases of pregnancy (32,000), obstructed labour (10,000), and pregnancy with abortive outcome (20,000), which includes miscarriage, abortion, and ectopic pregnancy.

 The following are some examples of pregnancy complications: